-We provide a deep exploration into health sciences majors and careers in an on-campus, college experience.
+We provide deep exploration into health sciences majors and careers in an on-campus, college experience.
 The camp includes a broad variety of health sciences and college preparatory topics.

-Our undergraduate students act as a resource for high school students.
-Mentoring includes the college application process, personal goals, financial aid and much more.
-Learn About Becoming a Mentor
+Our undergraduates act as a resource for high school students, mentoring on the college application process, personal goals, financial aid and much more.

 Our University faculty teach select dual-credit classes in local high schools.
 These introductory level courses are open to both juniors and seniors.